Feeding Stray & Feral Cats In Holyoke MA.

 Looking to adopt a feline friend?
 We’ve got you covered

-• FIV positive, FLV Negative
+• FIV negative, FLV positive

-• Is very shy but sweet
+• Is very shy but sweet (a “Spirit Kitten”)

 • FIV and FLV Negative

-• Likes to snuggle/sleep on the bed
+• Likes to snuggle